 The next step was a set of +30 injectors as this makes a step change to performance.
 This gave the ute 240rwkw and over 800nm torque.
 For both towing and normal driving it was excellent and couldn’t be stopped.
 On a drive to Kalgoorlie towing a empty car trailer for 600km and another 300km with a cruiser wagon on the back it gave 16L/100km.
 The factory modified airbox was starting to have an impact on power, but without any options I felt were satisfactory we kept the standard airbox.

 Then we did a performance upgrade for a customer with turbo, intercooler and module.
 His car powered up as expected and he was very pleased.
 During the test drive I realised how bad 79 series brakes are so started testing some different brake upgrade options.
-We came up with a larger booster in double diaphragm arrangement and the result was impressive with sport cars stopping capability.
-Later we got braided flexible lines fitted for a bit of satisfaction and very soon we will be selling these on our website.
+We came up with a larger diameter booster in double diaphragm arrangement and the result was impressive with sport cars stopping capability.
+Later we got braided flexible lines fitted for a bit of satisfaction and are available on our website.

 Next we swapped the +30 injectors for some +70 injectors and cracked the 300rwkw mark.
 As a precaution we gave the gearbox and transfer case some additives to improve longevity with the new power level.
 At this point we had to switch over to a pod filter to make the power as our modified factory airbox was holding us back by 20kw at the 260rwkw mark and was getting worse.
 The pod was too loud so this was the start of the development of the PDI airbox range made from cast alloy to ensure box rigidity and allow for use of the 200 series filter panel.
 The time from design and development to final sales is sometimes longer than can be imagined.